rdiaz02/EvAM-Tools/README.md

 This is a *non-interactive run*, and we use the "-d" or "--detach" options, so it is running in detached mode.
 You can point your browser to 0.0.0.0:4080 and the Shiny app should be there.

 (If you launch it this way, you can launch an arbitrary number of containers.
-For example, launch 15 different ones by specifying 15 different ports and 15 different names).
+For example, launch 15 different ones by specifying 15 different ports and 15 different names, and use HAProxy, https://www.haproxy.org/, to load-balance them ---you will want to use "sticky sessions").

 ---
 ---